Dexter Hadley, MD, PhD

 ||2013||LRP award in pediatrics|

 ||2000||Medical Student Fellowship|

 Dr. Hadley's expertise is in translating big data into precision medicine and digital health.
-His work has resulted in an ongoing precision medicine clinical trial for ADHD (ClinicalTrials.gov Identifier: NCT02286817) for a first-in-class, non-stimulant neuromodulator to be targeted across the neuropsychiatric disease spectrum.
-His laboratory was recently funded by the NIH Big Data to Knowledge initiative to integrate multiple large-scale open databases to allow cross platform computational analyzes powerful enough to discover the functional genes and their related biological pathways that are defective in disease.
-He received the inaugural UCSF Marcus Award for Precision Medicine to develop a digital health initiative to use smartphones to screen for skin cancer and reduce the mortality of melanoma.
+His background is in genomics and computational biology and he has training in clinical pathology.
+His research generates, annotates, and ultimately reasons over large multi-modal data stores to identify novel biomarkers and potential therapeutics for disease.
+His early work resulted in a successful precision medicine clinical trial for ADHD (ClinicalTrials.gov Identifier: NCT02286817) for a first-in-class, non-stimulant neuromodulator to be targeted across the neuropsychiatric disease spectrum.
+More recently, his laboratory was funded by the NIH Big Data to Knowledge initiative to develop the stargeo.org online portal to crowd-source annotations of open genomics big data that allows users to discover the functional genes and biological pathways that are defective in disease.
+In addition to his genomics work, he develops state-of-the-art data driven models of clinical intelligence that drive clinical applications to more precisely screen, diagnose, and manage disease.
+Towards this end, he has been repeatedly recognized by UCSF with various awards including the inaugural UCSF Marcus Award for Precision Medicine to develop a digital learning health system to use smartphones to screen for skin cancer as well as a pilot award in precision imaging to better screen mammograms for invasive breast cancer.
 In general, the end point of his work is rapid proofs of concept clinical trials in humans that translate into better patient outcomes and reduced morbidity and mortality across the spectrum of disease.

 , precision medicine

 , learning health systems

 People in Profiles who have published with this person.

 People who share related concepts with this person.